-- (a) disclosure of the information could reasonably be expected to do any of the following: - (viii) prejudice the economy of the territory; - (xvi) prejudice a deliberative process of government; and - (xiii) prejudice the competitive commercial activities of an agency.
+- (a) disclosure of the information could reasonably be expected to do any of the following: - (xiii) prejudice the competitive commercial activities of an agency; and - (xvi) prejudice a deliberative process of government.

-Having reviewed the decision made by Cabinet and noting the matters that were considered, I am satisfied that the release would disclose confidential information that would significantly disadvantage the Territory regarding commercial negotiations.
-Further, release would also harm an ongoing deliberative process of government.
-There is a reasonable chance that disclosure could prejudice the economy of the Territory.
+Having reviewed the decision made by Cabinet and noting the matters that were considered, I am satisfied that the release would disclose confidential information that would significantly disadvantage the Territory in relation to future commercial negotiations.
+I am satisfied there is a reasonable chance that this information if released could prejudice the Territory.
+I am further satisfied that release of this information would also prejudice the deliberative process of government as release of this information may limit the options and decisions which may be required to be made at a future time.
+These factors carry significant weight when considered against the factors in favor of disclosure.

-Public Access decision
+Public Access Decision

-Having applied the test outlined in sections 16 and 17 of the Act, I have decided to fully exempt from release the summary of Cabinet decision CAB19/238 and the TBL summary as required by section 24(1) of the Act.
-On balance, the factors favouring non-disclosure outweigh the factors favouring disclosure and the potential harm to the Territory's economy that could result from disclosure is greater than any factor favouring disclosure.
+Having applied the test outlined in sections 17 of the Act, I have decided to fully exempt from release the summary of Cabinet decision 19/489/CAB and the TBL summary as required by section 24(1) of the Act.
+On balance, the factors favouring non-disclosure outweigh the factors favouring disclosure.

-Authorised by:
+Authorised by

-Andrew Barr Chief Minister
+Chief Minister

-6 August 2019
+6 October 2019

-Decision review options:
+Decision review options